 What is an Augmentative and Alternative Communication (AAC) Evaluation?

 An evaluation means reviewing all the ways a person currently communicates, and providing ideas for enhancing communication.
-AAC evaluations must be done by a licensed, certified speech-language pathologist (See Providers page for more information).
+AAC evaluations must be done by a licensed, certified speech-language pathologist.
 Depending on the consumer, a lot of the information may come from friends, family members, or staff.
-Other times, the evaluator may use activities or formal tests to learn about the person’s communication strengths and challenges.
-Some free, customizeable forms and templates are available at: www.aactechconnect.com/freetools/?forms.
+Other times, the assessor may use activities, apps, observations, or formal tests to learn about the person’s communication strengths and challenges.
+Some free AAC assessment tools are available at:

 Services may involve: